gjanders/SplunkAdmins/README.md

 Feel free to open an issue on github or use the contact author on the SplunkBase link and I will try to get back to you when possible, thanks!

 ## Release Notes

+### 3.0.3
+New alerts:
+- `IndexerLevel - Buckets have being frozen due to index sizing SmartStore`

+Updated alerts:
+- `AllSplunkEnterpriseLevel - Replication Failures` - comment update
+- `AllSplunkEnterpriseLevel - Splunkd Log Messages Admins Only` - additional criteria and removed SHC restart times
+- `IndexerLevel - Buckets have being frozen due to index sizing` - comment update only
+- `IndexerLevel - IndexConfig Warnings from Splunk indexers` - additional criteria
+- `SearchHeadLevel - Script failures in the last day`
+- `SearchHeadLevel - KVStore Or Conf Replication Issues Are Occurring`
+- `SearchHeadLevel - SavedSearches using special characters`
+- `SearchHeadLevel - Search Messages user level` - removed some messages from the alert

 ### 3.0.2
 Merged pull request from jeffland-consist via github including various changes